shpml/fundamentals/08_chapter/08_lesson.md

 // => 'undefined'
 ```

-Checking to see if a variable is `undefined` is totally possible, and it is important because it allows you to verify that the variable exists before you use it, preventing potential errors from being thrown.
+Checking to see if a variable is `undefined` is totally possible, and it is important because it allows you to verify that a variable exists before you use it, preventing potential errors from being thrown.
 See below:

 ```javascript
 if (someData == undefined) {